 Thunderbolt 2 gives you a superfast 20Gb/s connection to superfast storage, from portable drives ideal for use in the field to high-capacity RAID arrays.
 USB 3 provides fast connections to cameras and media readers.
-And with direct connection between computers via Thunderbolt, you can bring your MacBook Pro with Retina display on location, then transfer your work back to your Mac Pro.
+And with direct connection between computers via Thunderbolt, you can take your MacBook Pro with Retina display on location, then transfer your work back to your Mac Pro.

 Learn more about Thunderbolt